tlaceby/rawkit/readme.md

 > 💡 **Tip:** Add new fields instead of modifying existing ones to maintain backward compatibility.

 ---
-It looks very solid — the structure and content are clear, and your tone is friendly but technical.
-I’ve made some light edits for **grammar, clarity, formatting**, and **professional polish** without changing your intent or personality:

----

 ## 🔨 Building / Re-building Binaries